vincenzocoia/igcop/README.md

-The IG and IGL copula families are unique in that, when used in a regression context, the conditional distribution of the response (the 2nd copula variable) has an EVI that increases with the predictor for an IG copula, and reduces a heavy-tailed response to a light-tailed conditional distribution for an IGL copula.
-Specifically, the EVI of the 2\|1 distribution when Variable 2 has a Pareto(1) marginal distribution is 0 for an IGL copula, and is (1+*θ*(1−*u*))<sup>−1</sup> for an IG copula (Coia 2017).
+The IG and IGL copula families are unique in that, when used in a regression context, the conditional distribution of the response (the 2nd copula variable) has an Extreme Value Index that increases with the predictor for an IG copula, and reduces a heavy-tailed response to a light-tailed conditional distribution for an IGL copula.
+Specifically, the Extreme Value Index of the 2\|1 distribution when Variable 2 has a Pareto(1) marginal distribution is 0 for an IGL copula, and is (1+*θ*(1−*u*))<sup>−1</sup> for an IG copula (Coia 2017).

 ## Usage